 Professor of International Law

-He publishes widely in the field of public international law, especially international security law and the law of armed conflict.
+Professor Nasu publishes widely in the field of public international law, especially international security law and the law of armed conflict.
 His expertise extends to a wide range of international security law issues, such as collective security, peacekeeping, the protection of civilians in armed conflict, the responsibility to protect, maritime security, cyber security, human security, national security, and new technologies and the law of armed conflict, especially in relation to military applications of nanotechnology, human degradation technology, invisibility technology, and most recently, artificial intelligence.
 He has also addressed various issues of international law in the Asia-Pacific, with a particular focus on regional security issues, territorial and maritime disputes, human rights institution-building, as well as disaster relief and management.

 - The Concept of Security in International Law